Timeline of Key Historical Events

 Frank Algernon Stewart, 1900

-- 1907: Australia, New Zealand, Canada, and New Brunswick (not yet part of Canada) become self-governing dominions.
+- 1907: Australia, New Zealand, Canada, and New Brunswick (not yet part of Canada) became self-governing dominions.

 - 1910: British and Boer colonies in southern Africa were united as a self-governing dominion, the Union of South Africa.